-Roberta Metsola, president of the European Parliament, landed in Israel on Sunday afternoon for a three-day visit, the first by an EP president since 2014.
+Roberta Metsola, president of the European Parliament, lands in Israel for a three-day visit to Israel and the Palestinian Authority.
+This is the first visit by an EP president since 2014.

-“President Metsola is expected to bring with her a message of hope, a call to strengthen relations with both Israel and the Palestinians, and to offer the goodwill and resources of the European Parliament to restart the Middle East peace process,” read a statement by the European Union delegation to Israel.
+“President Metsola is expected to bring with her a message of hope, a call to strengthen relations with both Israel and the Palestinians, and to offer the goodwill and resources of the European Parliament to restart the Middle East peace process,” reads a statement by the European Union Delegation to Israel.

-Metsola was met at Ben Gurion Airport by Israel’s envoy to the EU, Haim Regev: EU Ambassador to Israel Dimiter Tzantchev; and MK Yossi Shain, the head of the Knesset delegation for relations with the European Parliament.
+Metsola is met at Ben Gurion Airport by Israel’s Envoy to the EU Haim Regev, EU’s Ambassador to Israel Dimiter Tzantchev and Yisrael Beytenu MK Yossi Shain, the head of the Knesset delegation for relations with the European Parliament.

-Last Thursday, the Foreign Ministry informed the EU delegation in Israel that MEP Manu Pineda, a Spanish communist politician and chair of the EP Delegation for Relations with Palestine, would be barred from entering Israel on a separate visit by his delegation.
-In protest, all members of the small delegation canceled their visit, which was slated to begin on Monday.
+On Thursday, the Foreign Ministry informed the EU delegation in Israel that European Parliamentarian Manu Pineda, a Spanish communist politician and chair of the EP Delegation for Relations with Palestine, would be barred from entering Israel on a separate visit by his delegation.
+In protest, all members of the small delegation canceled their visit.

-Metsola publicly aired her disapproval of Israel’s decision as she landed, tweeting that she “will raise the issue directly with authorities concerned.”
+Metsola publicly airs her disapproval of Israel’s decision, tweeting that she “will raise the issue directly with authorities concerned.”

-“Respect for MEPs and the European Parliament is essential for good relations,” she continued.
+“Respect for MEPs and the European Parliament is essential for good relations,” she continues.